sirkitree/sirkitree.github.com/_posts/2007-02-25-hey-you-gotta-start-somewhere-right.md

 layout : post
-title : "Hey, you gotta start somewhere right?" created : 1172420817 permalink : /content/rolechanger
+title : "Hey, you gotta start somewhere right?" created : 1172420817 permalink : /blog/rolechanger
-categories : ["drupal","modules"]
+categories : ["blog"]
 ---
 So my first commit to the Drupal contributions has been made!
 WooHoo!
 I partied hard that night :) No, it's really not that big of a deal, but I'm excited as it takes me one step further into Drupal development and being more involved in the Drupal community.